ysbioinfo/LOHHLA-SS/README.md

 This is not the official distribution site for LOHHLA, just a modification to make LOHHLA compatible with single sample analysis.
 If you are looking for LOHHLA please go to:
 https://bitbucket.org/mcgranahanlab/lohhla/src/master/

-If you use lohhla-singlesample for your analysis, be sure to cite the original LOHHLA paper:
+If you use LOHHLA-SS for your analysis, be sure to cite the original LOHHLA paper:
 McGranahan, N., et al. (2017) Allele-specific HLA loss and immune escape in lung cancer evolution.
 Cell, 171(6), 1259-1271.

 ## Installation ##
-Before running LOHHLA-singlesample, you should install the standard version of LOHHLA following the user guide in https://bitbucket.org/mcgranahanlab/lohhla/src/master/.
-After successful intallation, replace the LOHHLAscript.R with LOHHLAscript_ss.R.
+Before running LOHHLA-SS, you should install the standard version of LOHHLA following the user guide in https://bitbucket.org/mcgranahanlab/lohhla/src/master/.
+After successful intallation, replace the LOHHLAscript.R with LOHHLAscript_SS.R.

 ## Usage ##
-The parameter -BAMdir is removed from LOHHLAscript_ss.R.
+The parameter -BAMdir is removed from LOHHLAscript_SS.R.
 And a new parameter -tumorBAMfile is added.
-LOHHLAscript_ss.R could be run as follows:
+LOHHLAscript_SS.R could be run as follows:

 ```
-Rscript LOHHLAscript_ss.R --HLAexonLoc /path/to/HLAexonfile \
+Rscript LOHHLAscript_SS.R --HLAexonLoc /path/to/HLAexonfile \
                           --HLAfastaLoc /path/to/HLAfastafile \
                           --novoDir /path/to/novoDir \
                           --gatkDir /path/to/gatkDir \